dickwu/tauri-notice-window/README.md

       defaultHeight: 300, // default height of the notice window
       notFoundUrl: '/404', // custom 404 page when route is invalid (optional)
-      defaultDecorations: true, // show window title bar by default (optional) })
+      defaultDecorations: true, // show window title bar by default (optional)
+      loadTimeout: 4000, // auto-close timeout for borderless windows in ms (optional) })

     // Initialize the system